Skip to main content

 • check the quality of the data collected

-• analyse the data using statistical software programs and computer models
+• analyse data using statistical software and computer models

-• present results in a useful way, through talks, written reports, graphs and tables
+• present results through talks, written reports, graphs and tables

 Working environment